TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * v1.17.6
 * v1.18.19
+* v1.19.13

 ## LoadBalancer Service
-Pod is a basic executio unit of a Kubernetes application and it is connected to a cluster network via CNI (Container Network Interface).
+Pod is a basic execution unit of a Kubernetes application and it is connected to a cluster network via CNI (Container Network Interface).
 Basically, access to pod is unavailble from cluster externals.
 To open up pod services outside of a cluster, a path to be made public must be created by using Kubernetes' `LoadBalancer` service object.

 ### Creating Web Server Pods
 Write deployment object manifest file to execute the following two nginx pods and create an object.